NoahDR17/Blackjack/README.md

 ### Content
-All other content is other than stated in the credits section is owned and created by Noah Davis Reynolds
+All other content is other than stated in the credits section is owned and created by Noah Davis Reynolds.

 ### Media
 Images used for deck of cards were sourced from [source](https://boardgames.stackexchange.com/questions/51426/where-can-i-download-high-quality-images-of-poker-cards)